bmarzocc/RecoSimStudies/README.md

 Currently there are three topics that can be changed (see above), under bmarzocc repo.
 Changes to a given topic are pushed first to own fork, and then PR is done https://github.com/bmarzocc/cmssw/tree/<TOPIC_BRANCH>

-*IMPORTANT NOTE* B. is still using an old release!
-So if you try to push, will get also release changes in the PR
+*IMPORTANT NOTE*  So if you try to push, will get also release changes in the PR

 The developments should be tested in the full (meaning three topics) configuration, but only the commits relevant to a given topic should be pushed to the relevant topic, with the following workflow:

-* within the same area you usually work on, create new local branch with following convention and do developments:
+* within a clean area, create new local branch with following convention and do developments:
 ```
 cd CMSSW_X_Y_Z/src
-git checkout -b mg-PR_<TOPIC>
+git checkout -b mg-<TOPIC>
-git cms-merge-topic bmarzocc:<TOPIC>
-git remote add my-cmssw git@github.com:mgratti/cmssw.git # only first time
+git remote add my-cmssw git@github.com:mgratti/cmssw.git
+git remote add badder-cmssw https://github.com/bmarzocc/cmssw.git
+git pull badder-cmssw <TOPIC>
 ```
 * make the relevant changes (which should already have been tested)
 ```